tmhatton/MLinPractice/README.md

 ### Classical Preprocessing

-The script `run_preprocessing.py` is used t o run various preprocessing steps on the raw data, producing additional columns in the csv file.
+The script `run_preprocessing.py` is used to run various preprocessing steps on the raw data, producing additional columns in the csv file.
 It is executed as follows:
 ```python -m code.preprocessing.run_preprocessing path/to/input.csv path/to/output.csv```
 Here, `input.csv` is a csv file (ideally the output of `create_labels.py`), while `output.csv` is the csv file where the output will be written.
 The preprocessing steps to take can be configured with the following flags: